 Shane then describes the reaction he and Angle received after they finally made their way to the back — which entailed getting a standing ovation both from the fans in attendance and the wrestlers in the locker room.
 "As we walked in the back, there was a whole line of guys.
 All of the boys were applauding, and as you know, when you pop the monitor like that, and all the boys are giving you a standing ‘O’ in the back.
 That is the ultimate high that you can ever get, followed by quickly the ultimate low…"

 After Shane turned the corner for the trainer’s room, he was met by his wife, Marissa.
 "Her eyes were just bawling.
 She had no idea because I didn’t tell her anything.
 That’s when I got huge heat.
 I said, ‘Look, this is going to be rough,’ but she had no idea it was going to be like that.
 She had no idea if I was going to be okay, she had no insight into the business, she had no communication, so she came back and just saw me gushing and everything…"

 This is quite reminiscent of how Mick Foley’s wife Collette responded after the brutal June 28, 1998 Hell in a Cell match he had with Undertaker.
 After the match, Mick Foley had a long heart-to-heart with his tearful wife on the phone.
 This conversation almost led Foley to retire from pro wrestling altogether, something he eventually did on a full-time basis in 2000.

 Call it "fake," call it whatever you want.
 Professional wrestlers have an almost unfathomable commitment to the craft they spent years of their life training for.

-Watch Kurt Angle German Suplex Shane McMahon Into Plexiglass at 2001’s King of the Ring Pay-Per-View:
+Watch Kurt Angle Belly-to-Belly Suplex Shane McMahon Into Plexiglass at 2001’s King of the Ring Pay-Per-View:

 If you enjoyed this piece, be sure not to miss the following articles on our site: